CloudTestDrive/EventLabs/README.md

 + [API Platform Cloud Service](Integration/APIPCS-Manager.md) -
 The objective of this lab is to give you a comprehensive overview of the Oracle API Platform Cloud Service as an API Manager.

+## Infrastructure-as-a-Service ##
+This chapter regroups a subset of the exercises already detailed in the previous topics to create a specific focus on IaaS services only.
+This covers Compute CS and Container CS.
+[Follow this link for the details](IaaS/readme.md)

 ## Prerequisites ##